 The Alhambra: part fairy-tale castle, part medieval fortress, rising above the hills of Andalusia with graceful towers and smooth arches.
 Those attributes help soften its stern red walls, but there’s no doubt the Alhambra was built to withstand the centuries.
 Named The Red Castle for those massive walls, within you’ll find a complex of palaces built and rebuilt over the centuries for sultans and kings.
 You’ll find graceful courtyards and patios built with the complex precision of Islamic geometric design; dizzying domes set with intricate tile mosaics or wooden marquetry, and carefully designed gardens meant to enliven the senses and calm the mind.
+It’s a must-visit on any tour of Spain or a vacation including the beautiful Andalusia province.

 So where did this astonishing palace come from?
 Here are five facts about the Alhambra: